 How to Get There

-Walk towards the shore and look for the AMAPOI (Association of Malatapay & Apo Island Pumpboat Operators, Inc.) outpost.
-All boat rides to Apo Island must be booked at the AMAPOI outpost.
+Walk towards the shore, and then look for the AMAPOI (Association of Malatapay & Apo Island Pumpboat Operators, Inc.) outpost.
+All boat rides to Apo Island must be booked at the outpost.

 A boat for 4 person costs around ₱2,000 for round trip, while a boat for 8 individuals costs around ₱3,000 for a two-way trip.
 For solo or couple travelers, you can opt to take for a pay-per-ride outrigger which cost ₱300 per person each way.